college mcp-logo-header-white mcpherson

 Val Zarkh, Hawthorn Wds, IL

-Students named to the McPherson College Honor Roll for fall 2024 include:
+Students named to the McPherson College Honor Roll for spring 2025 include:

 Brent Aamodt, Valley Center, KS